-The Witterings is a popular beach destination on the south coast, renowned for its sand dunes and miles of sandy beaches at low tide.
+The Witterings are a popular beach destination on the south coast, renowned for its sand dunes and miles of sandy beaches at low tide.
 As the tides turn the shallow waters also create perfect conditions for water sports such as windsurfing and also kite surfing.

 In peak summer months the nature reserve offers lots of facilities so that you can make a day of your trip to the beach including on site cafes, beach bars, toilets and also water sports rental shops.
 You might want to set off early, despite the large car park it can quite quickly fill up on a sunny day in peak season.

 The Witterings is a great location for a day out.
 During the summer months it has everything you need without having to get back in the car.

 During the winter months the beaches are a popular destination to blow the cobwebs away on a brisk walk.
 Dogs are welcome during the off-peak season, don’t forget to check the website for details.
 To warm your cockles and for a bite of lunch there are a few gem pubs and restraints locally such as The Lamb on the road back from West Wittering - well worth a trip!

 Spot the local wildlife